RESPIRERX PHARMACEUTICALS INC. (OTCMKTS:RSPI) Files An 8-K Entry into a Material Definitive Agreement - Market Exclusive

 Item 1.01 Entry into a Material Definitive Agreement.

-Additionally, the Company provided a confession of judgment (the “Confession of Judgment”) in favor of the Lender for the amount of the Note plus fees and costs, to be filed to the terms and conditions of the SPA and the Note.

-The Note and the shares of the Company’s common stock issuable upon conversion thereof are offered and sold to the Lender in reliance upon specific exemptions from the registration requirements of United States federal and state securities laws, which include Section 4(a)(2) of the Securities Act of 1933, as amended (the “1933 Act”), and Rule 506(b) promulgated by the SEC under the 1933 Act. to these exemptions, the Lender represented to the Company under the SPA, among other representations, that it was an “accredited investor” as that term is defined in Rule 501(a) of Regulation D under the 1933 Act.
+to the terms of the Exchange Agreements, each Employee exchanged his right to receive certain accrued compensation from the Company in exchange for shares of Series H 2% Voting, Non-Participating, Convertible Preferred Stock (“Series H Preferred Stock”) of the Company.
+Jeff Eliot Margolis exchanged his right to receive $500,000 of accrued compensation for 500 shares of the Series H Preferred Stock, and Arnold S. Lippa exchanged his right to receive $600,000 of accrued compensation for 600 shares of the Series H Preferred Stock.
+The Series H Preferred Stock is convertible into Conversion Units (as defined below) consisting of one share of common stock of the Company and a warrant exercisable into one share of common stock of the Company (such warrant having an initial exercise price of $0.007 per share).

+The agreement to accept the Employees’ offers to forgive compensation and to enter into Exchange Agreements was approved by disinterested members of the Company’s Board of Directors; Mr. Margolis and Dr. Lippa recused themselves from voting.
+The Company’s entry into the Exchange Agreements and resulting forgiveness of compensation will reduce the accrued compensation liabilities of the Company by $1,100,000.

-The descriptions of the SPA, the Note, the Warrant and the additional associated documents do not purport to be complete.
-The descriptions of the SPA, the Note, and the Warrant are qualified in their entirety by reference to the SPA, the Note, and the Warrant, which are included as Exhibit 99.1, Exhibit 99.2, and Exhibit 99.3, respectively, to this Current Report on Form 8-K and are incorporated herein by reference.
+The foregoing description of the Exchange Agreements does not purport to be complete and is qualified in its entirety by reference to the Exchange Agreements, copies of which are attached to this Current Report on Form 8-K as Exhibits 99.1 and 99.2.
+The information set forth in Item 3.02 herein is incorporated into this Item 1.01 by reference.

-Extension of Royalty Obligation under 2014 License Agreement with the University of Illinois Chicago

-Under that certain Exclusive License Agreement, by and between the Company and the Board of Trustees of the University of Illinois, dated as of June 27, 2014, and previously filed as Exhibit 10.1 to the Company’s Current Report on Form 8-K filed on July 1, 2014 (the “License Agreement”), the Company was obligated to make its annual royalty obligation payment of $100,000 to the University of Illinois Chicago (“UIC”) on June 30, 2020 (extended from the original due date of December 31, 2019).

 Item 3.02.
 Unregistered Sales of Equity Securities.

-The information provided in Item 1.01 of this Current Report on Form 8-K under the heading “Securities Purchase Agreement” is incorporated by reference into this Item 3.02.
+The information provided in Item 1.01 of this Current Report on Form 8-K is incorporated by reference into this Item 5.02.

+Item 5.03.
+Amendments to Articles of Incorporation or Bylaws; Change in Fiscal Year.

+On July 13, 2020, the Company filed a Certificate of Designation, Preferences, Rights and Limitations (the “Certificate of Designation”) of its Series H Preferred Stock with the Secretary of State of the State of Delaware to amend the Company’s certificate of incorporation.
+The filing of the Certificate of Designation was approved by the Company’s Board of Directors.
+The Certificate of Designation sets forth the preferences, rights and limitations of the Series H Preferred Stock, a summary of which is as follows:

 Item 9.01 Financial Statements and Exhibits